 Marinas that are devastated by hurricanes most often choose to rebuild with floating docks and tall pilings, typically 16 to 18 feet tall.
 Floating docks allow boats to rise and fall with surge without stretching and stressing lines.
 There have been instances where boats at floating docks have been largely unaffected by hurricanes, while some boats at nearby marinas with fixed docks were badly damaged.
 If your marina is well sheltered and has floating docks with tall pilings, your hurricane plan may be to strip anything that creates windage and add extra lines.

-Tropical storms may be unpredictable but if one hits your boat is far more likely to survive if you have a preparation plan
+If a tropical storm hits your boat, it far more likely to survive if you have a preparation plan

 Invaluable lessons on how best to prepare marinas and boats for the worst during hurricane season